 Operationalizing machine learning algorithms at cloud-scale

-Xcalar Data Platform works directly with source data files without inducting data into an internal format or regardless of where the data resides.
+Xcalar Cloud Enterprise works directly with source data files without inducting data into an internal format or regardless of where the data resides.
 Users analyze data in its original form through metadata views that are dynamic and fluid.
 Data does not need to be prepped, moved or cleansed before analysis.
-Xcalar Data Platform was built on the premise of keeping data in its original form and still allowing relational computes.
+Xcalar was built on the premise of keeping data in its original form and still allowing relational computes.
 Thousands of users can use Xcalar to analyze billions of rows simultaneously, collaborate and share data pipelines with added ML routines, all with an enterprise-grade reliability and with linear scalability.